Voids (album)

-Voids is the sixth and final full-length album from Minus the Bear, released on March 3, 2017.
+Voids is the sixth full-length album from Minus the Bear, released on March 3, 2017.
 It is their fourth full-length album to be released on Suicide Squeeze Records (and their first on the label since 2007's Planet of Ice) and was produced by Sam Bell.
 It is their only album recorded with drummer Kiefer Matthias, who had joined the band in 2015 to replace Erin Tate.
+The group disbanded in 2018 but announced a reunion in 2025.